spine-tools/Spine-Toolbox/docs/source/spine_db_editor/removing_data.rst

 Removing tools and features
 ===========================

-To remove a feature, tool, or method, just select the correspoding items in *Tool/Feature tree*, right-click on the selection and choose **Remove** from the context menu.
+To remove a feature, tool, or method, just select the corresponding items in *Tool/Feature tree*, right-click on the selection and choose **Remove** from the context menu.

 Removing parameter value lists
 ==============================

-To remove a parameter value list or any of its values, just select the correspoding items in *Parameter value list*, right-click on the selection and choose **Remove** from the context menu.
+To remove a parameter value list or any of its values, just select the corresponding items in *Parameter value list*, right-click on the selection and choose **Remove** from the context menu.